KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/1-js-intro/README.md

 # Checkpoint

 Compare your _script.js_ against the answer key for your work.
-It might look a little different depending on the variable name you chose.
+It might look a little different depending on the variable names you chose.

 > [!CODECHECK]
 >